SEN Information report

 We also gain information about students’ SEN before they arrive, through:

 - Shared communication between primary schools and local nurseries on the specific needs of individual pupils, in the summer term prior to the child starting;

-- Close liaison with parents and Nursery SENCos before a pupil joins us in Reception to ensure continuity of care, especially where diagnoses exist for a child or where a Statement/EHCP states certain types of provision;
+- Close liaison with parents and Nursery SEN(D)Cos before a pupil joins us in Reception to ensure continuity of care, especially where diagnoses exist for a child or an EHC Plan states certain types of provision;

 Once students have begun their time at Churchill Gardens, further identification and assessment can be done through: